pexip/vpaas-hackathon-samples/react-with-server/README.md

 ## Running the sample

 To run this sample, you'll need to have [nodejs](https://nodejs.org) installed.
+You must be running a version of Node at major version _22 or below_ (e.g. v22.13.1); major version 23 is _not_ supported.

 Both the `server` and `client` need to be spun up separately, but the process is the same for both projects.